MatteoPerota/Django-Wedding-Website/README.md

    - Smooth transitions and icons make it fun to use.

 6. **RSVP Form**
    - A clean form lets guests RSVP, choose their attendance level, and add notes (like dietary needs).
+   - Feedback is collected and sent over email to a dedicated email address I created to track RSVP.
    - Custom radio buttons and inputs keep everything looking consistent.

 7. **Copy-to-Clipboard Feature**